We’ve been making lots of improvements to our remote working processes and we’re glad it’s been recognised.

 Resume.io collected the data for the study in October 2020.

 We introduced remote working in 2019.
 We undertook an internal discovery and found the team wanted to work more flexibly.

 So when the pandemic struck, the switch to full remote working wasn’t a big cultural shock for us or our clients.
 In fact, we shared our tools and ways of working with our government clients to help them make the change to remote working.

 Maintaining the team culture

-Remote working wasn’t new to us but dealing with a global pandemic was — including the disruption and emotional uncertainty that came with it.
+Remote working wasn’t new to us but dealing with a global pandemic was.
+This included the disruption and emotional uncertainty that came with it.